-A series of programs hosted by different programs at the University of Arizona designed to use hands-on activities to communicate the importance of science, reinforce STEM education, and give undergraduates the opportunity to visit K-12 classrooms and apply their own education to teach subjects to other students.
+A series of programs hosted by different programs at the University of Arizona, designed to use hands-on activities to communicate the importance of science, reinforce STEM education, and give undergraduates an opportunity to visit K-12 classrooms and apply their own education to teach other students.

 Biotechnology Laboratory Experience for High School Students (BLAST) - Students get the opportunity to work with state-of-the-art molecular biological laboratory techniques

 NASA Space Grant Program Science Speakers - Science speakers offer a diverse set of presentations on basic science questions and environmental topics.